-Partnering with you means that I familiarize myself with your voice and style.
 Editing isn't about imposing my preferences or opinions on your manuscript.
 It's about improving readability and strengthening your voice by rewriting awkward sentences, resolving structural issues, checking for consistency in word choice or punctuation.
-It all depends on the type of editing we agreed on and where we are in the process.

-Editing is a process and requires different rounds.
+Editing is a process and requires multiple rounds of edits.
 As an editor, I'm trained to have an "objective" perspective.
 Unless asked, I don't get into the topic or share opinions on content; I edit and comment on how the writing makes an argument or present an idea.
-That's the objectivity
+That's the objectivity.

 We all need editors—including myself.
 I too have editors copyedit my manuscript.
 When you're too familiar with the text, missing errors like out-of-place punctuation marks or misspellings is inevitable.
-It would be embarrassing to discover that you misspelled Aristole on the day of your thesis defense (BTW, did you catch that?).
+It would be embarrassing to discover that you misspelled Aristole on the day of your thesis defense (By the way, did you catch that?).

 I know what it's like on the other side of receiving feedback.
-I understand what it's like to want an editor who understands you and doesn't change your writing into something else, gives useful feedback, and knowledgeable about grammar and style.
+You want an editor who understands you and doesn't change your writing into something else that even you don't recognize.
+The ideal editor gives your useful feedback and knowledgeable about grammar and style.

 I have a wide variety of interests.
-I write mostly mainstream contemporary fiction and urban fiction, but I enjoy reading sci-fi, especially space operas.
+I write mostly mainstream contemporary fiction, but I enjoy reading scifi, especially space operas.
 It's an adventure to delve into an array of genres, perspectives, and ideas.
 Throughout my life, I studied the craft, rhetoric and composition, and editing.

-My specialties are: fiction, non-fiction, copyediting academic writing in APA and MLA formats, localization ("translating" from British English to American English and vice-versa).
+My specialties are: fiction, non-fiction, copyediting academic writing in APA and MLA formats, globalization/localization, ("translating" from British English to American English and vice-versa), and editing dialects.

 Editing Quotes and Types of Editing